DrZedRP/ZedZone/README.md

 ## (Planned) Features Pre-release

-  - "Contaminated Zone" with 3 stages: OUTER, INNER and CORE level.
+  - 5 different "GasZones" from VERYLOW to VERYHIGH.
-  - Visual identification as soon as you enter the zone/increasing effect towards the center
+  - Visual identification as soon as you enter the zone/increasing effect depending on ZoneLevel
   - "Damage over Time" while you are within the zone
   - Damage mitigation based on "MASK"-slot e.g. GP5GasMask, NioshFaceMask (respirator)
-  - Zone Sickness to prevent camping
+  - Zone Sickness to prevent camping (not yet)
-  - Zone Debuff to prevent hopping in and out
+  - Zone Debuff to prevent hopping in and out (not yet)